eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.9 Qualified Electronic Signature Remote Creation (QESRC) Providers

-The Wallet Unit will allow the User to create free-of-charge qualified electronic signatures over any data.
+The Wallet Unit will allow the User to create free-of-charge qualified electronic signatures or seals over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
 The creation of a qualified electronic signature or seal by means of the Wallet Unit can be achieved in several ways:

-- the Wallet Unit itself could be certified as a qualified signature/seal creation device (QSCD), or
+- the Wallet Unit itself could be certified as a qualified signature or seal creation device (QSCD), or
-- the Wallet Unit could implement secure authentication into an electronic signature or electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.
+- the Wallet Unit could implement secure authentication into an electronic signature or electronic seal invocation capability, as part of a local QSCD or a remote QSCD managed by a QTSP.

 As part of the ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QTSPs offering remote signature services.
 European citizens will be able to choose any QTSP, without worrying about technical interoperability, and this will enhance competition.